9th September 2019 at 9:26am

-Slow and steady wins the race?
+Slow and steady wins the investing race

 Try to control your emotions

-If you give way to fear and sell, you’re likely to be selling after markets have already fallen and, importantly, before they rise again.
+If you give way to panic and sell, you’re likely to be selling after markets have already fallen and, importantly, before they rise again.
 That means you’re locking in losses and will potentially have less money than someone who kept their composure, and their money invested.

 Focus on what you can control